-If you have been injured or lost a loved one in a train derailment, please do not hesitate to call the New York personal injury lawyers at Wingate, Russotti, Shapiro & Halperin, LLP, at (212) 986-7353.
+If you have been injured or lost a loved one in a train derailment, please do not hesitate to call the New York personal injury lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, at (212) 986-7353.
 Our legal team specializes in serious accident lawsuits and has the experience and resources necessary to determine liability.
 You may be entitled to significant compensation for the injuries and other losses you suffered as a result of a serious train crash.
 Contact us for a free consultation about your legal rights and options.

 Trains remain an important method of transportation in our state.
 Passenger rail services are quite popular, especially for interstate commutes and traveling to vacation destinations such as the Finger Lakes and other areas around the Adirondacks.
 Commercial trains are just as important today as they were in the past for moving goods and materials from one location to another, and support many vital industries.
 However, all this train travel increases the chances of a train accident.